top of page

 Quam tenui a filo pendet

-with where he dwelt, roamed not
+With where he dwelt, roamed not

-and sought no images but these.
+And sought no images but these.

-The floating crowd disturbs the picture,
+Our floating crowd disturbs the picture.

-a tree stands where no tree was
+A tree stands where no tree was

-behind the mill.
+Behind the mill.
 A line of elms

-has died and others sprung
+Has died and others sprung

-since he stood by this spot.
+Since he stood by this spot.

 No two days, nor two hours,

-nor two leaves are alike, he said
+Nor two leaves are alike, he said

-of this or any rural scene.
+Of this or any rural scene.

-as I seek more open country.
+As I reach more open country.

-Three fat boys splash by a lock,
+Three fat boys splash by a new lock.

-one shakes a dead fish,
+One shakes the tail of a dead fish,

-pretends it still has life.
+Pretends it still has life.

-and the wind begins to freshen.
+The wind begins to freshen

 In the crook of a bend

-the Stour accumulates scum.
+The Stour accumulates scum.

 These rotten banks and posts

-in careless boyhood snagged his heart,
+In careless boyhood snagged his heart,

-engaging hand and eye to paint
+Engaging hand and eye to paint

-a busy working river,
+A busy working river,

-the horses leaping cattle-baulks,
+The horses leaping cattle-baulks,

-ferried from one towpath to another.
+Ferried from one towpath to another.

-the painter watched the clouds
+The painter watched the clouds

-to estimate the wind
+To estimate the wind

 He owned six miles by two,

-than wise academicians,
+Than wise academicians,

-great men though they might be.
+Great men though they might be.

 Labour blossomed on his canvas,

-the model Sussex ploughman,
+The model Sussex ploughman

-had watched and worked and learned
+Had watched and worked like him,

-the names and shapes of things.
+And learned the names of things.

-He knew the lord was leading man
+The lord was leading man among the reapers.

-committee man knew about the lord.
+Committee man knew about the lord.

-I look about and ponder
+We look about and ponder

-as the scum drifts past,
+As the scum drifts past,

-spins gently, gathering way.
+Spins gently, gathering way.

-I retread a path he trod
+I retread a path I trod

-through this same meadow.
+Through this same meadow.

 Trees the painter never saw

-are flecked with memory,
+Are flecked with memory,

-glint with Constable’s snow.
+Glint with Constable’s snow.

 There is no varnish on this dew,

-the lustre is not dry.
+The lustre is not dry.
 No tar

-or snuff of candles dries
+Or snuff of candles dries

-the slime on river posts -
+The slime on river posts -

 I love such things, he said.

-The fat boys glisten in the sun
+Even the fat boys glisten

-as they towel their backs and boast
+As they towel their backs and boast

-while the trippers amble past.
+While the trippers amble past.

 Direct in all he wrote, he knew

-his worth without display.
+His worth without display.
 Pride

 damages vision, stales the air.

-(and air which never changes
+(And air which never changes

 flies to liver, lights and heart).